 Our passion for such education never stops.
-We have been educating ourselves through, for example, visiting Reggio Emilia, Italy for their profound ECE philosophy, obtaining current knowledge and praxis required in ECE licensing in BC Canada, continuous learning at professional level at world class universities such as Harvard for general educational practices, and doctoral level at Canadian university for sociocultural linguistics.
-We also maintain our vision at local level, by conducting research at a local public school in Koto-ku.
+We have been educating ourselves through, for example, visiting Reggio Emilia, Italy for their profound ECE philosophy, obtaining current knowledge and praxis required in ECE licensing in BC Canada, continuous learning at a professional level at world class universities such as Harvard for general educational practices, and doctoral level inquiries at a Canadian university for sociolinguistics.
+We also maintain our vision at a local level, by conducting research at a local public school in Tokyo.
 We believe that educators should keep evolving themselves, and share their expertise with parents.
 We would never be satisfied with what we can do now.
-By maintaing a views of children and parents at heart of our practice and our very minds, we will go forward.
+By maintaining views of children and parents at the heart of our practice and our very minds, we will go forward.

-Such motivation of ours is now in practice in the way we promote domestic as well as international educate.
-We have affiliation with local Canadian child programs in BC over the year; we carry out parental discussions and workshops to contribute to their needs.
+Such motivation of ours is now in practice in the way we promote domestic as well as international education.
+We have gained affiliations with local Canadian children’s programs in BC over the recent years.
+Authentic and natural experiences in an English speaking country will be a huge asset in language learning.
+We carry out parental education opportunities and workshops to contribute to communal needs.
 These are all part of our happiness.
 Thus, we will keep pondering and act forward in this educational field of society, as our fuel of happiness.